BestTimesToVisit.com Logo

 Taxis (Official & Unofficial)

-Taxis are ubiquitous in Cusco, serving as the most convenient way to get around the city and to nearby attractions like Sacsayhuamán.
-While official taxis (often white with a yellow stripe and license plate) are generally safer, many locals and savvy travelers use unofficial taxis, which are more numerous and negotiable.
+Taxis are ubiquitous in Cusco, serving as the primary way to get around the city and to nearby attractions like Sacsayhuaman.
+While official taxis (often white with a company logo) are generally safer, many locals rely on unofficial taxis (often red cars).

 Colectivos (Shared Vans)

-Colectivos are the backbone of inter-town transportation in the Cusco region, offering a budget-friendly and efficient way to reach Sacred Valley towns like Pisac, Urubamba, and Ollantaytambo.
+These are the workhorses of local transportation, especially for longer distances to towns outside Cusco like Pisac, Urubamba, and Ollantaytambo.
 They operate on fixed routes and depart when full.

 Walking